drawwithcode/2020-nomeincodice/README.md

 <p align="center"><img src="assets readme/Screenshot_2021-01-24-19-08-21-079_com.android.chrome.jpg" alt="start page" width="300"></p>

-It is possible to play Shouting stars by using a mobile device, in this way people are more engaged and it is more simple to play: you can easily see the screen while you are tilting your device to move horizontally and screaming to the microphone to move vertically.
+It is possible to play Shouting Stars by using a mobile device, in this way people are more engaged and it is more simple to play: you can easily see the screen while you are tilting your device to move horizontally and screaming to the microphone to move vertically.
+The aim of this game is to let people gain confidence towards the group and increase trust in team work.
+Other than that, this game gives a great excuse to let off steam and hopefully have fun.

 # Game mechanics